gbremble/api-docs/source/v1/includes/_pagination.md

 ```

-If a resource supports listing, a data structure will be returned with several key attributes:
+If a resource supports listing itself, a data structure will be returned with several key attributes related to pagination:

 Attribute Name  | Type      | Description
 ---------       | --------  | -------